choxos/rstc/README.md

 ---

-**Note**: The advanced methodologies (NORTA and MVN simulation) are currently available in the `develop` branch and represent cutting-edge approaches for addressing limitations in traditional STC methods.
+**Note**: The advanced methodologies (NORTA, MVN simulation, and comprehensive ML methods) are currently available in the `develop` branch and represent cutting-edge approaches for addressing limitations in traditional STC methods.
+The machine learning implementations provide the first comprehensive framework for heterogeneous treatment effect estimation in STC analysis.
 These methods are particularly valuable for regulatory submissions and health technology assessments requiring the highest methodological standards.